aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

 ### 4. Terraform state backend

-Amazon S3 is used to store the Terraform state and Amazon DynamoDB for state locking and consistency checking.
+Amazon S3 is used to store the Terraform state and for state locking.

 Edit the file `./terraform/backend.conf`: